 - First, get a sense of your energy use now - Compare your energy use to similar homes in your area and see what you can do to save more energy and lower your monthly bill.
 Complete a free HomeCheck® Online assessment to get a personalized breakdown of your energy use.
-Plus, Iowa and Illinois customers can receive a free kit with energy efficiency products to use!

 - Dress for success - The quickest way to warm up during the winter won’t add a dime to your heating bill: dress in warm clothes.
 Wearing pants, sweatshirts and socks will help you stay warm without ever touching the thermostat.